The photo above is of an early peak bloom Kali Mist—the legendary award-winning Sativa strain from Serious Seeds.

 The Sweet Kali Mist High

-Because Simon of Serious Seeds has spent many decades working hard for the cannabis grower community, I’ve chosen a quote from him to finish this article…
+Simon of Serious Seeds has spent many decades working hard for the cannabis grower community.
+He recently was named as one of the top 100 “most influential people” in the world of cannabis!
+I’ve chosen a quote from him to finish this article…

 “We help our grower customers as much as we can.
 I hope that the fact that we’re always helpful and truthful is recognized by growers, and they tell other growers about us.
 My ethics for Serious Seeds are actually quite simple: